Cognitive Level-$k$ Meta-Learning for Safe and Pedestrian-Aware Autonomous Driving: System Model and Preliminary

-The relative clarity advantage of using level-$k$ thinking in our model is that it corresponds to reality's natural human thinking pattern.
+The relative clarity motivation of using level-$k$ thinking in our model is that it corresponds to reality's natural human thinking pattern.
 It makes the model more explicable and rational.
-Also, it does not need a specific pedestrian policy; it only needs to know the intention of the pedestrian, i.e., the utility function of the pedestrian.
-Therefore, our structure is independent of pedestrians' policy, which allows the model to conjecture and improves its adaptability.
+Further, using level-k thinking in our method realizes we only need to know the player's intention, i.e., the conjecture or the utility function.
+Therefore, our structure is independent of understanding the complete rationality strategy, allowing the model to adapt online according to its conjectures.